TCaldato/rock-paper-scissors-lizard-spock-game/TESTING.md

 ### Game Page

-Manual testing was conducted on the following elements that appear on every page:
+Manual testing was conducted on the following elements that appear on the Game Page:

-- All Gifs on the game page are working properly
+- All Gifs on the Game Page are functioning correctly.

  ![Home Interface](assets/images/testing/home.gif)